Student Immigration Definitions

 complete page 2.
 Bring both completed forms to the ISSO with your completed

 I-765.
-Please come prepared to the ISSO with your desired employment
+Please come to the ISSO with your desired employment

 requirements have been completed.

-For doctoral students the completion date can vary.
-Speak with an ISSO adviser about your particular situation.
+Doctoral students: the completion date can vary; speak with an ISSO adviser about your particular situation.

-after the deposit of your dissertation without having practical training
+after the dissertation deposit without having practical training

 authorization since you are no longer considered a full-time student

-after the dissertation deposit.
-Please consult an ISSO adviser before
+after the deposit.
+Please consult an ISSO adviser if

 - Trainee Administrative Fee of $100.
 Regulations under SEVIS